This Discussion channel is currently closed.

 Default_avatar

-Charles Adams over 6 years ago
+Charles Adams about 7 years ago

 I do not generate my own energy, but if I did it would be a travesty to have someone else (a company) arbitrarily charge fees without a fair and reasonable audit!